tasteee/listerine/README.md

 ## Contributing

 Contributions are welcome!
-Please read our contributing guidelines and submit pull requests to our GitHub repository.
+No rules or templates -- just have fun!

 ## License